MakerTobey/OpenMicrofluidics/Open FADS/README.md

 ## optical filters

 The filters from [Comar Optics (UK)](https://www.comaroptics.com/components/filters) seem to have a good price range.
-I ordered the following filters to integrate into the [Open Flexturescope](https://github.com/rwb27/openflexure_microscope/issues/43)
+I ordered the following filters to integrate into the [Open Flexturescope](https://github.com/rwb27/openflexure_microscope/issues/43).
+I ordered the parts in March 2019.

 Part Nr | Description | Price in GBP
 --- | --- | ---